Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 ## Dynamic Entities

+- Start with a clean config file so default behavior can be validated.
-Go to Feeds from the map tools row.
+- Go to Feeds from the map tools row.

 **Test 1: Track Display**